 To sum up, buying the right helmet is all about safety and comfort.
 Make sure you get a helmet with a good SHARP rating and the necessary safety standards as mentioned above, and never buy a second hand helmet.

 Make sure the fit is nice and tight and comfortable too, so that you can enjoy your ride, and if going for an open face helmet, get a good quality pair of goggles to go along with it.

-At Stratstone Harley-Davidson in Birmingham and Wolverhampton, we sell a variety of genuine Harley-Davidson helmets and also offer advice about the fitment.
+At Stratstone Harley-Davidson, we sell a variety of genuine Harley-Davidson helmets and also offer advice about the fitment.
 Visit our online store or one of our dealerships to find out more.